-In planning and performing our audits of the financial statements, we considered Little Egg Harbor Township Fire District No. 2's internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Little Egg Harbor Township Fire District No. 2's internal control.
+In planning and performing our audit of the financial statements, we considered Little Egg Harbor Township Fire District No. 2's internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Little Egg Harbor Township Fire District No. 2's internal control.
+Accordingly, we do not express an opinion on the effectiveness of Little Egg Harbor Township Fire District No. 2's internal control.